gclarkmt/azure-docs/articles/cognitive-services/cognitive-services-virtual-networks.md

 ## Supported regions and service offerings

-Virtual network support for Cognitive Services is limited to the *Canary - Central US EUAP*, *West Europe*, and *West US 2* Azure regions.
+Virtual network support for Cognitive Services is limited to the *Canary - Central US EUAP*, *West Europe*, *West US 2*, *South Central US*, *East US*, *North Europe*, *South Africa North*, *Central India*, *Australia East*, *West US*, and *US Gov Virginia* Azure regions.
 Additionally, not all of the Cognitive Service offerings support virtual networks.
 The following Cognitive Service offerings allow for the use of virtual networks.
 If the service offering is not listed here, it doesn't support virtual networks.

 > [!div class="checklist"]
 > * [Anomaly Detector](./anomaly-detector/index.yml)